Akiba Commercial Bank: Overview

-The bank is a retail commercial bank that focuses on serving the poorest of poor Tanzanians and their enterprises.
+The bank is a retail commercial bank with a specific focus on serving the poorest Tanzanians and their enterprises.
 It operates as a microfinance bank.
-As of 2019, its total asset base was valued at TSh 169.4 billion (approximately US$72.64 million), with shareholders' equity of TSh 21.4 billion (approximately US$9.18 million).
-In 2013, Akiba Commercial Bank was ranked "the best customer-focused bank in Tanzania" based on convenience, customer care and pricing.
+As of 2019, its total assets were valued at TSh 169.4 billion (approximately US$72.64 million), with shareholders' equity of TSh 21.4 billion (approximately US$9.18 million).
+In 2013, Akiba Commercial Bank was ranked "the best customer-focused bank in Tanzania" due to its convenience, customer care and pricing.

 The headquarters of Akiba Commercial Bank are located at Amani Place, along Ohio Street, in the central business district of the city of Dar es Salaam, the financial capital and largest city in Tanzania.
 The geographical coordinates of the bank's headquarters are: 06°48'42.0"S, 39°17'16.0"E (Latitude:-6.811667; Longitude:39.287778).

-As of 2016, Akiba Commercial Bank operated a network of branches, in Dar es Salaam, Arusha, Dodoma, Mwanza and other urban centers in the country.
+As of 2016, Akiba Commercial Bank operated a network of branches in Dar es Salaam, Arusha, Dodoma, Mwanza and other urban centers in the country.

-The Board of Directors of the bank comprises eight individuals.
-The Chairman is one of the seven non-Executive Directors.
-The Managing Director and Chief Executive Officer (CEO), is answerable to the Board.
+The board of directors of the bank comprises eight individuals.
+The chairman is one of the seven non-executive directors.
+The Managing director and chief executive officer (CEO) is answerable to the board.